chungbfong/Measuring-Political-Confidence-Using-Twitter-Sentiment-Analysis-A-Belgian-Example/README.md

 ## Prerequisites

-You can suggested to use an anaconda environment to run this project.
+You are suggested to use an anaconda environment to run this project.
+The packages requirements can be found in requirements.txt .
 * pip
   ```sh
   pip install -r requirements.txt